-Sadly the Internet is littered with people who are willing to throw a few ideas together and press the “Publish” button at the earliest opportunity, Quality suffers when that happens and is one of the reasons why people say that 99.99 percent of everything published on the web is irrelevant.
-To be ready for publication, facts must be checked, the research must be completed, spelling and grammatical errors have to be corrected and the post must offer value to the reader.
+Sadly the Internet is littered with people who are willing to throw a few ideas together and press the “Publish” button at the earliest opportunity, Quality suffers when that happens.
+It is one of the reasons why people say that 99.99999 percent of everything published on the web is irrelevant.
+To be ready for publication, facts need checking, the research need completing.
+Spelling and grammatical errors have to be corrected and the post must offer value to the reader.

 Other work by Peter Giblett

 - Power Blogging: Writing from your Reader’s Perspective?